aallooss/MTRE4002L/README.md

-# MTRE4002L-LAB0
+# MTRE4002L

-This repository's purpose is for me to keep this project organized.
+This repository's purpose is for me to keep my labs for this class organized

 ## Usage